sezzle/static-widgets/README.md

 ## Implementation General Overview

+* Note: Implementation varies greatly by platform, theme, etc. Below is a general overview of the process.
+The code snippets below are <i>samples</i> and may need to be modified to fit your site.

 Create a new Javascript file within your site's code where appropriate. <br/>
 Copy+paste  <a href="https://github.com/sezzle/static-widgets/blob/production/dist/bundle.js">this minified code</a> into this newly created file.<br/>